 Coconut flour is also higher in fat than other flours, so it's important to use it sparingly.

-When substituting coconut flour for garbanzo bean flour, use a one-quarter cup of coconut flour for every cup of garbanzo bean flour.
+When substituting coconut flour for garbanzo bean flour, use a one-quarter cup of coconut flour for every cup of garbanzo bean flour - and for texture swaps, consider shredded coconut substitutes for texture in recipes that call for coconut components.

 Coconut flour can be used in baked goods, pancakes, and waffles.